0xmkar/CelestX/README.md

-# Zero-X
+# CelestX

-Zero-X is an LLM-based AI Agent built on the Sonic chain, designed to revolutionize Web3 transactions by replacing complex wallet addresses with familiar Twitter usernames.
+CelestX  is an LLM-based AI Agent built on the Sonic chain, designed to revolutionize Web3 transactions by replacing complex wallet addresses with familiar Twitter usernames.
 It offers all the basic functionalities of a modern crypto wallet - such as sending funds, checking balances, and more - while leveraging the secure and efficient Sonic blockchain.

 ## Features